-Adjusted EBITDA - We calculate Adjusted EBITDA as EBITDA further adjusted for non-core business items, which for the reported periods includes, to the extent applicable, costs incurred to acquire operations that are not capitalizable, costs related to the integration of acquired companies, lease termination fees, losses incurred from debt restructuring, litigation, and certain one-time expenses that are not representative of our underlying operating performance.
+Adjusted EBITDA - We calculate Adjusted EBITDA as EBITDA further adjusted for non-core business items, which for the reported periods includes, to the extent applicable, costs incurred to acquire operations that are not capitalizable, costs related to the integration of acquired companies, lease termination fees, losses incurred from debt restructuring, and certain one-time expenses that are not representative of our underlying operating performance.
 Costs related to acquisitions include costs related to our acquisition of SNF facilities and providers, including related costs such as legal fees, financial and tax due diligence, consulting and escrow fees.
 Costs associated with acquisition integration include legal settlements paid following acquisitions made in prior periods.
-Costs associated with litigation include specific matters assumed through acquisition, which were nonrecurring and outside the normal course of business.